iceberg425/NLP_Projects/DSI_Project/README.md

    + [Macrotrends](https://www.macrotrends.net/2016/10-year-treasury-bond-rate-yield-chart)

    The first was scraped using Beautiful soup.
 We collected text documents from January 1970 up until April 2019, for each Federal Reserve bank district.
-This resulted in 5148 observations (documents).
+The Beige Book summarizes this information by District and sector.
+An overall summary of the twelve district reports is prepared by a designated Federal Reserve Bank on a rotating basis.
+The final outcome is 5148 observations (documents).
+   The second was downloaded as a csv from [macrotrends](https://www.macrotrends.net/2016/10-year-treasury-bond-rate-yield-chart).
+   The availability of a timestamp each observation allowed us to map both datasets into a unified dataset.
+As pointed out above, due to the size of the data directory, we have excluded the file from the repo; however, the dataset is available upon request.

+### Data Exploration

+   We explore the data at three levels.
+First, we explore a sample (the national summary).
+The national beige book is a summary of the economic conditions gathered for all 12 Fed districts.
+Then, we proceed to do a full exploration of the full text before embarking on the topic modeling and predictive modeling.
+Finally, we explore the quantitative data for missing data, its distributions, etc.

+###